satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

     Fix --> Reset[Reset Budget Monthly]
 ```

-### 95. How do you design for fault tolerance in distributed systems?
+### How do you design for fault tolerance in distributed systems

 **Answer:**
 - Implement redundancy, circuit breakers, retries with exponential backoff.